shorebirdtech/website/src/pages/jobs.md

 150-200k USD salary, 2% equity, and
 [benefits](https://github.com/shorebirdtech/handbook/blob/main/benefits.md).

-## Skills

-Proficiency in at least one systems language (e.g. C++, C, Rust).
-Experience working on reused code (e.g. APIs, libraries, tools, build systems) or in systems which are too large for any single person to understand would serve you well in this role.

-## Must haves
+## Requirements

+- Excellent English spoken and written communication skills
 - Ability to work well independently and without direct supervision.
 - Interest/willingness to work on a small, distributed team
 - Excited about our mission of making high-quality multi-platform the default
 - Passion around creating excellent developer experiences
-- Experience building production software
+- Experience building and shipping production software
 - Familiarity with Compilers and/or Linkers
 - Comfortable with Assembly, ideally ARM64
 - Comfortable with C++, C, or Rust
 - Ability and desire to learn/teach yourself new skills as we go

-- Excellent English spoken and written communication skills
+Experience working on reused code (e.g. APIs, libraries, tools, build systems) or in systems which are too large for any single person to understand would serve you well in this role.

 ## Interview Process